Diphtheria in Children

 How is diphtheria diagnosed and treated?

-Your healthcare provider will look in your child's nose and throat.
-He or she may see the diphtheria coating, but it may not be present.
-Your provider will take samples from your child's nose and throat to be tested.
+Your child's healthcare provider will look in your child's nose and throat.
+The provider may see the diphtheria coating, but it may not be present.
+Samples from your child's nose and throat will be tested.
 A diphtheria infection is treated in the hospital.
 Your child will receive medicine to stop the diphtheria toxin.
 An antibiotic will be used to kill the bacteria that cause diphtheria.
-Your child's healthcare provider may also give him or her a dose of the diphtheria vaccine.
+Your child's provider may also give him or her a dose of the diphtheria vaccine.

 What can I do to help my child prevent the spread of diphtheria?